-Over the past 600 or so years West Hawaii in particular has been a focal point for numerous key events in the history of the State.
-The Big island's fascinating natural and culture history may be elusive at first glance to visitor's and new residents who are mesmerized by our flora and fauna.
+Over the past 600 years, West Hawai`i has been a focal point for numerous key events in the history of the State.

-The Kona-Kohala Coast has also been the birthplace and home to a number of history making individuals over the centuries, from King Kamehameha the Great who united the Islands under a single rule, to Ellison Onizuka, the State’s first astronaut.
+The Kona-Kohala Coast has also been the birthplace and home to a number of culturally historical individuals over the centuries, from King Kamehameha the Great who united the Islands under a single rule, to Ellison Onizuka, the State’s first astronaut.

-Numerous historical/cultural sites and museums throughout West Hawaii provide a perspective on developments that are the legacy of present-day Hawaii.
-These range from Hawaiian archeological sites such as Mookini Heiau in Kohala to graceful Hulihe’e Palace and Mokuaikaua Church In Kailua-Kona to Waimea’s Parker Ranch, and the modernistic Ellison Onizuka Space Museum at Kona International Airport.
+Along with museums, the numerous historical and cultural sites throughout West Hawaii provide a perspective on developments that are the legacy of present-day Hawai`i.
+These range from Hawaiian archaeological sites such as Mookini Heiau in Kohala, the graceful Hulihe’e Palace, Mokuaikaua Church in Kailua-Kona, Waimea’s Parker Ranch, and the modernistic Ellison Onizuka Space Museum at Kona International Airport.